 AllowHeaders: "'Content-type, Authorization, X-APP-TOKEN'"

-# AWS IAM Role to allow lambda to PUT it's logs on CLOUDWATCH.
+# AWS IAM Role to allow lambda to PUT its logs on CLOUDWATCH.

 ServerlessApiHandlerExecutionRole: